AbdullahRefaey/Connected-Component-Clustering/README.md

 # Connected-Component-Clustering

-Hands-on practice with:  Clustering Algorithm.
-Segmenting objects in binary images.
-Identifying, mapping, and clustering specific signs in different images.
+Hands-on practice with: 1.Clustering Algorithm.
+2.Segmenting objects in binary images.
+3.Identifying and mapping specific signs in different images.

 1. Author: